Hemoglobin

 This section has been translated automatically.

-The reference range of hemoglobin is for:
+The reference range of hemoglobin is gender-dependent at:

-- Women 123 - 153 g / l
+- Women: 123 - 153 g / l

-- Men 140 - 175 g / l (Gressner 2019).
+- Men: 140 - 175 g / l (Gressner 2019)

 Pathophysiology